 After his short-lived glory days in the boxing ring, my father retreated to the world of blue collar workers – working hard and playing hard.
 He got my mother, a seventeen-year old high school student, pregnant, and they married in June of 1964, after she graduated and my oldest brother was born.
 Four more children in less than ten years followed.
 My father was the embodiment of the “good ol’ Midwestern work ethic.”
 He worked in factories his entire adult life, where racking up overtime was a worthy cause.
 He worked at the local Land O’ Lakes plant for nearly twenty years, throughout most of my childhood.
 But weekends were for getting out, cutting loose, losing control.
 For a short while in between the factory gigs, he farmed.
 After seventeen years of marriage, working hard, playing hard, cutting loose and losing control, my mother divorced him.
 He responded by quitting drinking, but working even harder.
 Left the farm to work at a local meat processing plant, where the wages were rumored to be the best in the area, with plenty of overtime.
 That was followed by a gig as a materials handler at a paper product plant.

-He took masochistic pride in the fact that he worked 60-plus hour workweeks, racking up as much overtime pay as his employers would let him get a way with.
+He took masochistic pride in the fact that he worked 60-plus hour workweeks, racking up as much overtime pay as his employers would let him get away with.
 He continually had the biggest overtime check of all his co-workers, he’d proudly tell me.
 Ten hour days were a light day; he preferred double shifts, when the overtime really piled up.
 He was constantly exposed to chemicals, dust, vapors, powdery substances, fumes, paper fibers, pollens.
 If the smoking didn’t get to him, environmental conditions would surely to do their work eventually.

 We’d come to visit on weekends home from college.
 You kids are spoiled – you don’t know the meaning of hard work, he’d chastise us through the cigarette pursed between his lips when we’d shuffle downstairs nearing the noon hour after a late night out with old friends.
 Other times, in more introspective moments, he’d tell us, Keep up the studies, finish that degree.
 You don’t want to end up like me, working in some goddamned factory the rest of your life.

 This is the man who taught me to fight.
 When I was ten years old, I came home crying because a neighbor boy had hit me.
 I was seeking sympathy from my dad, hoping he would march across the yard and give the kid hell.
 My father sat me down and said, “Listen.
 If you’re gonna to run with the big dogs, you gotta piss in the tall grass, Jen.”
 He held my head with one hand as he wiped the dirty tears from my cheek with the sweatshirt sleeve of his other and continued, “Don’t ever take the first swing, but if it comes down to it, make damn sure you’re the one who has the last hit.”
 And one last bit of advice, “Next time, whatever you do, don’t ever let that little bastard see you cry again.
 Ever.”
 That bit of advice carried me well into my college years, when drunk, groping young men in the bars would grab my ass as I passed by.
-I considered that “taking the first swing,” and usually answered it with a swift crack across the face.
+I considered that “taking the first swing,” and usually answered it with a swift, stinging crack across the face.

 This is the man who took me to take my driver’s license test when I turned 16.
 After I passed, I drove to the insurance agent’s office so he could add me to the policy.
 I was giddy with thoughts of road trips with girlfriends and carting carloads of friends to football games as I floated along side of him into the insurance office.
-I must have been thinking of that and the many other things having my license would bring me when we got back into the car to head home.
+I must have been thinking of that and the many other riches my license would bring me when we got back into the car to head home.
 In other words, as my dad would have put it, I had my head up my ass.